West Coast Main Line: Geography

 The spine has bypasses serving the major towns and cities of Northampton, Coventry, Birmingham and Wolverhampton.
 Spurs serve Stoke-on-Trent, Macclesfield, Stockport, Manchester, Runcorn and Liverpool.
-There is also a branch to Edinburgh, at Carstairs in Scotland, although this is not the most direct route between London and Edinburgh.
-It provides a direct connection between the WCML and the East Coast Main Line.
+There is also a branch to Edinburgh, from Carstairs in Scotland, although this is not the most direct route between London and Edinburgh.
+It provides a direct connection between the WCML and the ECML.